Ultrafast Extreme Events: Empirical Analysis of Mechanisms and Recovery in a Historical Perspective: Introduction

 As financial markets are in an extreme state during these events, it is also of interest to identify the time scales of the price recovery.
 After UEEs, full recovery after few trades as well as incomplete recovery after longer times has been observed~\cite{braun2018impact}.
 Their rapid recovery is an indication that they most likely do not result due to the arrival of exogenous news~\cite{johnson2013abrupt}.
 Furthermore, UEEs have a negative, decreasing impact on the liquidity of stocks \cite{golub2012highfrequencytradingmini}.

 We present new results, extending the study in Ref.~\cite{braun2018impact} to the years 2014 and 2021, and we compare the findings over the course of time with the time period 2007/2008, \textit{i.e.} we study and compare the non--stationarity in the dynamics and recovery of UEEs from a period of human and machine trading to almost pure machine trading~\cite{kissell2020algorithmic}.
+Here, ``non-stationarity” refers to structural changes in market conditions across years, not to formal time-series stationarity.
 We want to see if there is a general pattern in the emergence and dynamics of UEEs due to the liquidity as its relevant driving mechanism.
-In Sec.~\ref{sec:DataSet} we introduce our data set.
+The consistency of the observed patterns shows a clear tendency towards universal behavior.
+As indicated in the title, our approach is purely empirical; we explore statistical properties and do not rely on a model interpretation which would always involve assumptions beyond empirical validation.\\ In Sec.~\ref{sec:DataSet} we introduce our data set.
 We define UEEs in Sec.~\ref{sec:DefinitionUEEs} and show our results in Sec.~\ref{sec:Results}.
 We conclude in Sec.~\ref{sec:Conlcusion}.